CodeBear801/tech_summary/tech-summary/lectures/event_driven_architecture_jay_kraps.md

 Event could capture change and **state**
 Difference with message?
 From [Difference Between Event and Message](https://bradirby.com/difference-between-events-and-messages/)
 ```
+Events are lightweight in that they do not include all aggregate data – their
+payload can either be just the ID of the aggregate that changed, or the ID and
+just the properties that have changed so the receiver can update their cached copy.

-An important difference between events and messages is that there is no expectation of further processing for an event.
-After the event is published it can be ignored by all systems without any harm coming out of it.
-A message, however, carries the assumption that something somewhere will process it.
+An important difference between events and messages is that there is no expectation
+of further processing for an event.
+After the event is published it can be ignored
+by all systems without any harm coming out of it.
+A message, however, carries the
+assumption that something somewhere will process it.

-Another difference is that messages can affect 0 or more aggregates while an event reflects a change to exactly one aggregate.
-The Use Case that is executed in response to a message can decide what aggregates need to be updated, possibly resulting in no changes at all.
-Each aggregate that is created, however, should publish an event stating changes that were made.
+Another difference is that messages can affect 0 or more aggregates while an event
+reflects a change to exactly one aggregate.
+The Use Case that is executed in
+response to a message can decide what aggregates need to be updated, possibly
+resulting in no changes at all.
+Each aggregate that is created, however, should
+publish an event stating changes that were made.
 ```